 He added, "...From 15, 16, 17, [I was] kind of being reckless, or partying, being young, stupid, and then 18 years old, [I was] like, "OK, I'm 18 years old, I have no manager, I have nothing, I have nobody, my parents didn't teach me how to run my career—what am I gonna do?"
 Am I gonna try to figure it out?
 Am I going to try to be normal or something?
 What's normal?
 I'm never going to be normal.
 This is my normal.
 What I do is my normal."

 He embarked on his Remix Tour in 2005, and the following year he and his siblings starred in E!'s House of Carters.
 The through-line for Aaron, at least, has always been music, and he's never stopped working, but the lucrative deals dried up as he headed into his 20s, leading to him moving in with Nick for awhile.

-Aaron competed on Dancing With the Stars in 2009, finishing in fifth place (Nick would follow in his footsteps in 2015).
+Aaron competed on Dancing With the Stars in 2009, finishing in fifth place (Nick would follow in his footsteps in 2015, finishing second).
 But it was after that brief resurgence into the prime-time spotlight, DWTS being one of the biggest shows on TV, that life started to spiral out of control again.

 Doing DWTS had indeed gotten his hopes up as far as getting attention from a major label.

 "All this hype, all this stuff—I hired Johnny Wright to be my manager, and he started having other producers and writers come in and work with me, working on my project," Carter said.
 "Then he started having record label people come in, the big guys, the heavy hitters...and they just were not interested in me.